voorhof/cms/README.md

 ## Testing

 After installation there will be new test files present in the app,
-be sure to run composer test to make sure everything is working a expected.
+be sure to run composer test to make sure everything is working as expected.

 ```bash
 php artisan test